Leisure Activities in and around Leis

 Bathing in Thermal Springs

-Therme Vals, designed by Peter Zumthor, is open daily, from mid-June to early April, from 11 a.m. to 8 p.m.
+Therme Vals, designed by Peter Zumthor, is open daily from 11 a.m. to 8 p.m.
 Children aged 5 and upward are welcome at the Therme.
 It is always advisable to reserve a ticket in advance.
 Visitors to Vals and Leis benefit from a reduced entrance fee.
-The tourist and information office, Visit Vals, will gladly make reservations for you; Visit Vals is directly opposite the post office.
+The tourist and information office, Visit Vals, will gladly make reservations for you.
 Contact: www.vals.ch and www.therme-vals.ch.